 How Long Does Inpatient Detox Take?

-For most people, medically managed withdrawal lasts between 3 and 5 days.4 But this can take longer, especially if you are withdrawing from alcohol or sedatives, such as benzodiazepines.4 Total length of detox depends on many factors, such as the substance(s) you use, how long you’ve been using them, what withdrawal symptoms you have as well as their severity.
+For most people, medically managed withdrawal lasts between 3 and 5 days.4 But this can take longer, especially if you are withdrawing from alcohol or sedatives, such as benzodiazepines.4 Total length of detox depends on many factors, such as the substance(s) you use, how long you’ve been using them, and what withdrawal symptoms you have, as well as their severity.

 What Happens During Inpatient Detox?